sf122458/CompressLab/README.md

 # CompressLab

-A PyTorch-Based Framework for Data Compression Research.
+A PyTorch-based framework for data compression research.

 ### Installation